barabashsr/yarobot_control_unit/docs/epics.md

 **As a** developer,
-**I want** RMT-based pulse generation for servo axes, **So that** I can generate precise STEP pulses up to 100kHz with DMA.
+**I want** RMT-based pulse generation for servo axes, **So that** I can generate precise STEP pulses up to 500 kHz with DMA streaming.

 **Acceptance Criteria:**